Age-friendly Communities Grants

 - Reflection of Provincial Health Promotion Initiatives (HPIs) for older adults (see page 9 of the application guide).
 The question regarding HPIs is indicated as optional in the application form.

-- Planning for how you will know if your plan/project is successful and how you will track progress.
+- How you will know your plan/project is successful and how you will track progress.
+For example:

 Communities are encouraged to reach out to email@example.com to learn about the grant-making process and decision criteria or to set up an application consultation call.